yegor256/blog/static/talks.md

 11 June 2017;
 [video](https://youtu.be/Rip_04Bv3Jk),
 [slides](https://www.slideshare.net/YegorBugayenko/how-to-be-honest-and-keep-a-client).
+There were some technical problems in my talk (you can see them in the video), but aside from that the event was interesting and well-organized.
+The team definitely did it with passion and invested a lot of effort in it.
+Maybe a better warming up social procedures would be helpful next year.
+Would be glad to attend again, if they invite.

 <div class="talk-event"/>
+<aside class="venue-rate green">A-</aside>
 <img src="https://i.ytimg.com/vi/1bAixLaOCSA/mqdefault.jpg" class="past-talk" alt="JavaDay Minsk 2017"/>
 Object Oriented JUnit Tests;
 [JavaDay Minsk 2017](http://javaday.by/);